thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **MagicUI:** a collection of prebuilt animated UI components and design elements for React and Tailwind CSS
 * **RadixUI:** low-level React component library that provides accessible unstyled UI primitives for building customizable intefaces
 * **Redux:** a state management library commonly used JS frameworks to manage and centralize application state predictably
+* **Google Lighthouse:** an open-source auditing tool that analyzes web pages for performance, accessibility, and SEO

 ## Backend
 * **Ruby:** dynamic OOP programming language designed for simplicity and developer productivity